abekek/abekek.github.io-old/src/posts/top_books_of_2020.md

 American UFC fighter Frank Shamrock said this about his students:
 _They need to have someone better they can learn from, someone lesser they can teach, and someone equal they can challenge themselves against._

-Thus, it is better to find someone equal to yourself to aspire (motivate each other to take action), someone better than yourself to success (not drowning in your glory) and someone worse than yourself to failure (helping and rising together).
+Thus, it is better to find someone equal to yourself to aspire (motivate each other to take action), someone better than yourself to succeed (not drowning in your glory) and someone worse than yourself to fail (helping and rising together).

 This book helped me realize my mistakes.
 I realized that the ego often prevails in me, and honestly now I see can easliy identify people who have the same problem.